Order of the Pleiades (Iran): Insignia

+The Empress of Iran, Farah Pahlavi, wearing the sash and insignia of the Order of the Pleiades.

 The sash badge of the first class is a round medallion made of gold gilt surrounded by six open ornaments, shaped as large double loops in gold; with between the ornaments partly white enameled, small shell-shaped designs.
 The central disc is made of blue enamel, with placed on it seven golden stars, topped with brilliants, and depicting the star cluster Pleiades.
 Furthermore, the disc itself is surrounded by a white enamel and gold edged ring with twenty-four stars thereon, made of gold and brilliants.
 The disc is topped by a stylized imperial Pahlavi Crown, enameled in different colors and enriched with carbuncles and brilliants.

 The shoulder badge is similar to the sash badge, but is larger in appearance.

 The sash badge of the second class is almost identical to the badge of the first class, but instead the medallion and the stars on it are made in silver gilt only.
 Similarly, the crown is enameled without the carbuncles and brilliants.

 The star consists of a blue enameled central disc, with placed on it seven golden stars, topped with brilliants, representing the stars of the cluster Pleiades.
 The disc is surrounded by a white enamel and gold edged ring with twenty-four stars thereon, made of gold and brilliants.
 This as a whole is surrounded by six open ornaments, shaped as large double loops in gold; with between the ornaments partly white enameled, small shell-shaped designs.
 The disc is topped by a stylized imperial Pahlavi Crown, enameled in different colors and enriched with carbuncles and brilliants.
 At the back a pin is attached to wear the star on the left breast.

 The sash is made of a white coloured silk moiré ribbon, with dark blue stripes near the borders.
 The badge is attached to the sash by a suspension ring from the top of the crown.

 The medals show the image of the badge of the order as a full raised relief.
 The rim includes a large lip, on which the seven small, shell-like designs rest.
 The medals are topped with the stylized imperial Pahlavi Crown to which a simple ring is attached.
 The medals are unenameled and identical in appearance, except for the metal pertaining to the particular class.